CMPT 403 (Summer 2026): System Security and Privacy

 - Friday 2:30 - 4:20 PM

-Please e-mail me if you need to meet me at other times or in person.
+Please e-mail me if you need to meet me at other times.

 Grading